redhat-cip/edeploy/docs/AHC.rst

 Analyzing the results
 ---------------------
-The cardiff tool is part of the eDeploy repository and manage to analyze a series of result files.
+The cardiff tool is part of the `hardware <https://github.com/redhat-cip/hardware>`_ and manage to analyze a series of result files.

 Selecting files to analyze
 ``````````````````````````